Is this the beginning of the end for Canon third-party lenses?

 Canon is apparently not thrilled about Viltrox's AF-capable lens for RF-mount

-is apparently not thrilled about Viltrox’s AF-capable lens for RF-mount.
+Canon is apparently not thrilled about Viltrox’s AF-capable lens for RF-mount.
 Viltorx

 Some friendly advice: If you’re a Canon RF-mount mirrorless shooter to expand your kit with third-party lenses, better do it soon.
-Canon appears ready to put the kibosh on sales of non-authorized optics for its flagship mirrorless mount and has already legal action against one brand.
+Canon appears ready to put the kibosh on sales of non-authorized optics for its flagship mirrorless mount and has already threatened legal against one brand.

 Canon doesn’t license mounts

 How did we get here?
 Canon is the only major camera manufacturer that doesn’t license its most-popular mirrorless mount to other manufacturers.
-Unlike Fujifilm, Nikon, Sony, etc., Canon apparently likes to keep the magic of its modern mount a .
+Unlike Fujifilm, Nikon, Sony, etc., Canon apparently likes to keep the magic of its modern mount a secret.

 A stern warning from Canon to Viltrox